 As a result, the tenants of such residences are often perceived as disturbing elements, out of sync with the rest of the society.
-They are expected to have lower credit scores, harbour behavioural and financial problems, and even resort to substance abuse.
+They are expected to have lower credit scores, harbor behavioral and financial problems, and even resort to substance abuse.

-After all, in the modern context, affordable is a synonym for cheap, and no one wants to go that way.
+After all, in the modern context, affordable is a synonym for cheap; no one wants to go that way.

 From my experience as an urban designer, I’ve come to believe rather the opposite.
 The people who belong to affordable homes can be a valuable part of the community and contribute to their well-being.
 They can be kind, generous, and helpful.

 Not only the people living in affordable homes but the homes themselves can be valuable.
 Just because affordable homes are low cost doesn’t mean they must be constructed to bear that stamp.